dvhull/wildfire-data-repository/README.md

 **On Windows, make is not included.**

-Recommended: Install WSL (Windows Subsystem for Linux) and run the commands in a Linux environment.
+Recommended: Install Windows Subsystem for Linux (WSL) to run the repository in a Linux environment without leaving Windows.

+Once inside your WSL terminal, install the required build tools:

+sudo apt update
+sudo apt install build-essential -y

+This will install make along with other standard development utilities.

 ## 📂 Repository Structure